ATP Flight School: Maintenance Centers

 As of 2024, ATP operates 26 dedicated maintenance centers to ensure the reliability of its fleet.
 The largest of these maintenance bases is located at Phoenix-Mesa Gateway Airport.

 Airline hiring relationships

-ATP Flight School has hiring relationships with 37 U.S. based regional airlines, major airlines, and corporate operators, including American Airlines, Delta Air Lines, Envoy, Frontier, Avelo, Spirit, Wheels Up, Sun Country, Republic Airways, Jet Linx, Ameriflight, SkyWest Airlines, Endeavor Air, Mesa Airlines,PSA Airlines, and United Airlines.
+ATP Flight School has hiring relationships with 37 U.S. based regional airlines, major airlines, and corporate operators, including American Airlines, Delta Air Lines, Envoy, Frontier, Avelo, Wheels Up, Sun Country, Republic Airways, Jet Linx, Ameriflight, SkyWest Airlines, Endeavor Air, Mesa Airlines,PSA Airlines, and United Airlines.
 Through these partnerships, a limited number of top graduates from ATP's professional pilot program are eligible to be interviewed for entry-level positions.
 ATP was the first flight school to initiate airline-paid tuition reimbursement.

 As of March, 2022, the flight school reported having 1,210 airline placements in the past 12 months, which is the highest ratio of airline placements to students of any flight school, aviation college, or flight academy.